 Test your water’s pH, and – assuming it’s between 5.5 and 6.5 – you can add it to your container.
 You only want to fill the container half full of water.

 At this point, you don’t typically need to add any liquid nutrients.
 Simply wait and watch – and add water when most of it in the container has either been used or evaporates.

 How Often Should You Water Plants In LECA?

 When the LECA no longer touches the water beneath it, you should water your plants.
-While it will differ from plant to plant, you usually will need to add water every two weeks to a month.
-Humidity, size of container, and the amount of sunlight will all be factors as well.
+While it will differ from plant to plant, you’ll usually need to add water every two weeks to a month.
+Humidity, size of the container, and the amount of sunlight will all be factors as well.
 While you’re experimenting with LECA, continue checking the container daily until you have a good idea of when to water.

 Can You Grow Any Plant In LECA?

 You can grow many plants in LECA, but we specifically recommend it for most houseplants, such as ZZ plants, Monstera, and spider plants.
 There is less information on root vegetables and LECA, but we’re interested in trying this soon.

 Can Monstera Grow In LECA?